Meet-Turakhia/PHP_Postan/README.md

 - When changing the status to delivered the delivery reciept and cost has to be uploaded as delivery proof.
 - After the courier is delivered the customer can give feedback for the same.
 - Depending on the feedback the admin will be able to see on his/her panel whether the same delivery boy should be assigned to the customer or not by thumbs up or down emoji.
+- Live Search functionality for searching courier through title or id.
 - Database is designed to achieve better query results in less time.
 - Cookies are used to remember sessions.
 - Chatbot is integrated in the website to answer the most frequently asked questions of the customers.